rbsouth/eatin-ror/README.md

 ### About

 Eatin is a web application where users can create and join groups and go on a local adventure.
-After the group decides a central location, the app will give the group a challenge. the challenge will choose a random food to eat and a random city within a chosen radius (with directions).
+After the group decides a central location, the app will give the group a challenge. the challenge will choose a random food to eat and a random city within a chosen radius (with directions to the city provided by the app).
 The group then has 24 hours to complete the challenge before it vanishes!

 ### Planned Updates

-Groups will be able to see previously completed challenges
+* Groups will be able to see previously completed challenges

-Group members will be able to attach photos to a challenge
+* Group members will be able to attach photos to a challenge

-Open to suggestions :)
+* Open to suggestions :)

 ### Installing